ReactiveKit/ReactiveFoundation/README.md

 # ReactiveFoundation

-ReactiveFoundation is a framework from ReactiveKit collection of frameworks that extends NSObject objects with type-safe KVO support and NSNotificationCentar with reactive observing mechanism.
+ReactiveFoundation is a framework from ReactiveKit collection of frameworks that extends NSObject objects with type-safe KVO support and NSNotificationCenter with reactive observing mechanism.
 Consult ReactiveKit documentation to learn how to work with the Observables it provides.

 ## Key-Value Observing